The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.0

 Running costs for a Mercedes-Benz GLA Class

-So far, we’ve only driven the GLA45 S version of the new Mercedes GLA, this top version coming from the AMG performance division and sharing its engine and more with A45 AMG.
+The GLA45 S is the flagship for the GLA range and comes from the AMG performance division, sharing its engine and more with A45 AMG.
 Accordingly, it’s a pretty extreme piece of kit, with a whopping 416 horsepower from its turbocharged engine, uprated brakes, suspension and the option of a wild bodykit if you want it.
-And, yes, it includes the Drift Mode from the A45!
 Like the A-Class range there’s also a slightly more mellow GLA35 version but they’re both very expensive – indeed, the most expensive GLA45 S Plus costs pretty much double the price of the entry-level GLA.

 Reliability of a Mercedes-Benz GLA Class